 In 2021, IPC presented its second Sustainability Report, detailing the Corporation's ESG performance.
 IPC confirmed its target to reduce net GHG emissions intensity to the global average by the end of 2025, which will represent a 50% reduction relative to the Corporation's 2019 baseline.
 IPC's Sustainability Report may be accessed on IPC's website at www.international-petroleum.com.
 The Sustainability Report and net GHG emissions intensity strategy were reviewed in detail and approved by the Reserves and Sustainability Committee, before presentation and approval by the Board.
-The Reserves and Sustainability Committee has primary oversight for sustainability matters on behalf of the Board.
-IPC plans to present the next Sustainability Report in August 2022, in which IPC will further report on its ESG performance, sustainability initiatives and progress on achieving the stated net GHG emissions intensity reduction target.
+The Reserves and Sustainability Report in August 2022, in which IPC will further report on its ESG performance, sustainability initiatives and progress on achieving the stated net GHG emissions intensity reduction target.